jayeshpgajbhiye107/User-Interface-/README.md

-# User-Interface-
+# User-registration-and-Login-system-using-PHP-and-MySQL-database.
-Complete Sign up, Log in and Logout system using PHP and MySQL.
+This is a simple and complete User registration,Login system using PHP and MySQL database.